jonnonz1/nz-statute-book/acts/public/2025/imprest-supply-second-for-2025-26-act-2025.md

 This Act is the Imprest Supply (Second for 2025/26) Act 2025.

 ### 2 Commencement
-This Act comes into force on the day after Royal assent.
+This Act comes into force on 18 September 2025.

 ### 3 Repeal of this Act
 This Act is repealed on the close of 30 June 2026.